 One reason the hard-to-employ have these attitudes is a lack of positive vocational role models in their lives.
 They often live in communities with high levels of unemployment, and they have been cut off from the labor market.
 They lack the social capital that many people use to get jobs.
 They also face other barriers to employment.
 Substance abuse, mental health issues, disabilities, and a lack of good schools can all contribute to their situation.

-If workforce programs use the power of role models that have pioneered out of these circumstances as inspiring teachers and guides, a great deal of vocational progress will take place and the hard-to-employ can go to work!
+If workforce programs use the power of role models who have pioneered out of these circumstances as inspiring teachers and guides, a great deal of vocational progress will take place, and the hard-to-employ can go to work!

 Larry Robbin, Executive Director of Robbin and Associates, has over 45 years of experience in workforce development.
 He has worked with over 1,000 workforce organizations and trained more than 100,000 people.
 He is widely regarded as an expert on strategies to improve employment outcomes of the hard-to-employ.
 Over 60 of his articles and interviews appear in workforce publications.
 For more information about his work and to get handouts and resources that you can use with your job seekers, go to www.LarryRobbin.com or email him at Larry@LarryRobbin.com.